-Resolution tools
+Resolution tools and powers

 Facilitating the continuation of critical operations and protecting taxpayers from costs